bigbluebutton/bbb-install/README.md

          Docs: https://github.com/bigbluebutton/bbb-install
 ~~~

-Before `bbb-install.sh` can install a SSL/TLS certificate, you will need to provide two pieces of information:
+Before `bbb-install-2.5.sh` can install a SSL/TLS certificate, you will need to provide two pieces of information:
    * A fully qualified domain name (FQDN), such as `bbb.example.com`, that resolves to the public IP address of your server
    * An email address